Serving Refugee Children Through Sports

 Their careful planning has made it possible to offer these experiences for refugee children.

 A day of camp could be the day a refugee child:

 - Decides to use their abilities to serve others!

-With the support of partners in prayer and funding, God is meeting the needs of refugee children for safe places to play and opportunities to experience unconditional love.
+With the support of partners in prayer, God is meeting the needs of refugee children for safe places to play and opportunities to experience unconditional love.